AcunatomyConditionsAnkle & Foot Pain

 Resolution or Maintenance

 Every case is different.
-This is a general framework — your treatment plan will be tailored to what we find in your assessment.
+Your plan is tailored to what we find in your assessment.

-What resolution looks like
+What resolution looks like for your feet.

-Wearing whatever you want.
+Wearing what you want.

 Never had acupuncture before? →